-The CHRP Initiative, jointly funded by CIHR and NSERC, supports innovative, interdisciplinary, collaborative research projects, requiring participation from the natural sciences or engineering community together with the health sciences community.
+The CHRP Initiative funding supports innovative, interdisciplinary, collaborative research projects, requiring participation from the natural sciences or engineering community together with the health sciences community.
 The CHRP Initiative funding requires the translation of the research results to knowledge/technology users (KTUs) and related stakeholders outside the academic or training environment.
 As such, the proposed research projects must have a strong focus on knowledge translation (KT) and lead to health and economic benefits for Canadians, more effective health services and products, and/or a strengthened health care system.
 KTU organizations should be meaningfully engaged throughout the research process, as appropriate, to inform research planning and design.
 For more information on KT at CIHR, please see About KT.
-Applicants are also encouraged to refer to CIHR’s Guide to Knowledge Translation Planning at CIHR: Integrated and End-of-Grant Approaches and “Knowledge to Action: A Knowledge Translation Casebook” for additional guidance.
+Applicants are also encouraged to refer to CIHR’s Guide to Knowledge Translation Planning at CIHR: Integrated and End-of-Grant Approaches.
+For additional guidance regarding knowledge/technology users, please consult CHRP – Frequently Asked Questions.

 The funding opportunity has a two-step application process.
 Phase 1 requires completion of a Letter of Intent (LOI).
 This is a competitive LOI phase, and only selected LOI submissions will be invited forward to submit a full Phase 2 application.